The untapped potential of retail therapy

 Retail therapy is not therapy retail

 Retail therapy is not about a product or service that may improve wellbeing, but about the accompanying store experience.
 It’s important to differentiate between the two.
-Many retail businesses sell products aimed to improve wellbeing.
-Health and wellness is a growing retail market segment; examples include beauty cosmetics and services, electronic massage devices, holistic spa treatments or food and beverages.
+Many retail businesses sell products aimed at improving wellbeing.
+Health and wellness is a growing retail market segment; examples include beauty products and services, electronic massage devices, holistic spa treatments or supplements, food and beverages.
 These products may benefit our wellbeing but are separate from the retail experience that accompanies them.
 Indeed, one may detract from the other.
 The stress-relieving benefits of a massage or facial may be reduced by a changing room lacking privacy, an unhelpful staff member or a payment process that takes the joy out of what was a pleasurable experience.
 Retail therapy focuses on store experiences with detachment from product or service benefits.
 The activity of shopping for clothes, shoes or a new phone could be an experience that alleviates stress or momentarily improves wellbeing.